cnxtech/csharp-bandwidth/README.md

 #### Get list of objects

 Executing of methods which returns collections of objects will not execute Catapult API request immediately.
-THis request will be executed only when you try enumerate items of the collection.
+This request will be executed only when you try enumerate items of the collection.

 ```csharp
 var calls = client.Call.List(); // will not execute any requests to Catapult API here